-The MFP in which the TOE is installed, can be used by installing an application which makes daily operations more efficient.
-HyPAS function is the function that installs an application and activates it in the MFP.
+The MFP in which the TOE is installed, can be used by installing an application software which makes daily operations more efficient.
+Solution platform is the function that installs the application software and activates it in the MFP.
 The application software that is installed is however, outside of the TOE scope.